lwz7512/game-weaver-ast/challenges/c2/c2_subtitle.md

 The first part starts with key word `for`, followd by a loop scope or condition.

-Second part isLooping Body body, that contains the jobs to be doing.
+Second part is `Looping Body`, that contains the jobs to be doing.

 Lets take a look at the first part of the format of the `for` loop statement: